anouardah/ContactGenesis/README.md

 A swagger documentation is available.

-Go to http://localhost:8080/swagger-ui/index.html when the application is running to view the swagger documentation..
+Go to http://localhost:8080/swagger-ui/index.html when the application is running to view the swagger documentation.

 # Postman